-Simply go to the 'My payments' section in the 'My Account' area of our website and select to pay by PayPal.
+Simply go to the 'My invoices' section in 'My Account' area of our website and select to pay by PayPal.

 Annual direct debit

-Before making any payment, please ensure that your subscription notice shows the correct subscription rate.
+Before making payment by any method, please ensure that your subscription notice shows the correct subscription rate.

 You might also like